harrisonm23-byte/Crypto_Data_Project/README.md

 ## Caveats

-- Signal frequency is low for large-caps (BTC ~2 trades/year per signal); statistical power is largely driven by mid-cap coins
+- Signal frequency is low for large-caps (BTC ~2 trades/year); statistical power is largely driven by mid-cap coins
-- Sample period (2019–2026) is predominantly bullish; excess returns control for this but out-of-sample validation is needed
+- Sample period (2019–2026) is predominantly bullish
 - No position sizing optimization or leverage applied
-- Trade return distribution is right-skewed (median +1.14%, mean +3.28%, max +88.62%); a small number of large bounces contribute meaningfully to aggregate performance
+- Trade return distribution is right-skewed (median +1.14%, mean +3.28%, max +88.62%).
+A small number of large bounces contribute meaningfully